securitybunker/databunker.org/content/doc/start/_index.md

 ## Step 2: Creating a User Record

-Databunker's API allows you to create a user record and returns a user token in UUID format.
+Databunker's most frequent API request is to store user records.
+For each new user record, Databunker generates and returns a **user token** in UUID format.

 GDPR Relevance:
 * Under **GDPR**, this **user token** is referred to as a **pseudonymized identity**.
 This token can be safely stored in your regular database or logs, as long as **no** additional personal information is stored with it.
 * **Pseudonymization** reduces the risk of directly associating personal data with an individual, reinforcing data protection and privacy principles.
-* For example, when receiving a **Right to be forgotten (RTBF) request**, you can delete personal data from Databunker only.
+* For instance, when you receive a **Right to be forgotten (RTBF) request**, you can remove the personal data from Databunker alone.

 Use the following command to create the user record: